cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 The upgrade process includes the following steps:
 - Displaying upgrade notifications, if any
 - Downloading the new Dogu image
-- Ensure that the Dogu is healthy
+- Ensuring that the Dogu is healthy
 - Ensuring that all dependent dogus are available
-- Run the pre-upgrade script on the old dogu, if available
+- Running the pre-upgrade script on the old dogu, if available
-- Replace the old dogu with the new one
+- Replacing the old dogu with the new one
-- Start the new dogu
+- Starting the new dogu
-- Run the post-upgrade script in the new dogu, if any
+- Running the post-upgrade script in the new dogu, if any

-If it is necessary to perform pre- or post-upgrade steps during the dogu upgrade, optional pre- and post-upgrade scripts can be created.
+If it is necessary to perform pre- or post-upgrade steps during a dogu update, optional pre- and post-upgrade scripts can be created.
 As an example, consider software that requires a different database schema after an update.
-In such a case it is possible to write upgrade scripts to start a migration of the database after a Dogu upgrade.
+In such a case it is possible to write upgrade scripts to start a migration of the database after a Dogu update.

-In addition, it is possible to be notified about important changes when upgrading a Dogus by an upgrade notification script.
+In addition, it is possible to be notified by an upgrade notification script about important changes when upgrading Dogus.

 All upgrade scripts described below should be placed in the `resources` folder (besides e.g. the `startup.sh` script).

 ### Determining the upgrade paths

-When developing the Dogus, it must be ensured that upgrades of a Dogus also work across multiple versions.
+When developing Dogus, it must be ensured that upgrades of Dogus also work across multiple versions.
 For this purpose, the upgrade scripts must be designed in such a way that they determine the upgrade path and automatically perform any necessary migration steps.

 For this purpose, all upgrade scripts can read the previous (`FROM`) and new (`TO`) Dogu version: